Ever feel you spend way too much of your time tidying up the house?

 Then I got stuck, on the big category of miscellaneous items.
 Progress was painfully slow…

-In retrospect, I think that was due to having a lot of pieces of furniture and large pieces of decor I needed to sell.
-I use to have a business from home restoring furniture for people and selling shabby chic style decor.
+In retrospect, I think that was due to having a lot of furniture and large pieces of decor I needed to sell.
+I use to have a home based business restoring furniture and selling shabby chic style decor.
 I had collected A LOT of stuff!

 I gave myself a goal, over about 5 months, of listing on a local buy and sell website 6 to 8 pieces a week.
 Some went straight away, some didn’t.
 Quite a bit, I listed as freebies, because having it gone was worth more than the small amount of money I could get.